humdrum-tools/humdrum-documentation/guide/ch38/index.md

 In this chapter, we will describe several methods to help researchers determine whether a presumed feature is distinctive.
-In essence, we will ask the following question: \"How likely is it that this is a feature of some larger class of objects \-- like the class of all musical works?\" If the feature is commonly found in many situations, then we are not justified in claiming that the feature is unique to a particular situation.
+In essence, we will ask the following question: "How likely is it that this is a feature of some larger class of objects \-- like the class of all musical works?"
+If the feature is commonly found in many situations, then we are not justified in claiming that the feature is unique to a particular situation.